ninj/demo-pytest-tox/README.md

     - also calls `bootstrap.sh`, so easily used in something like restabuild.
     - runs QA checks, so badly formatted code will fail build.
 - other tasks can be run via `invoke` (which is installed along with dev requirements.)
+- because project is installed as editable into virtual environment, IntelliJ/PyCharm should auto-detect src directory as a source root.
+This allows the IDE to recognise the app module, e.g. in tests.

 ### `invoke`